Low-Ballers/Low-Ballers/README.md

 ## Description:

-Application that searches and compares prices of x number of similar store websites and returns price / difference.
+Application that searches and compares prices of x number of similar store websites and returns the price.

 ## Links and Resources
 N/A